Yaskawa-Global/motoros2/README.md

 Refer to the relevant Yaskawa Motoman documentation for more information on how to perform a robot-to-robot calibration.

 After robot-calibration, the transform between the shared `world` frame and each robot's `base` frame will be known, and MotoROS2 will include it in the transforms it broadcasts.

-### Memory leak

-**Description**: there is a small memory leak which occurs each time the micro-ROS Agent disconnects from the controller.

-**Work-around**: none at this time.
-The issue is being investigated.

 ### Some group combinations won't publish data